replicate/cog/docs/yaml.md

 r8.im is Replicate's registry, but this can be any Docker registry.

-If you don't provide this, a name will be generated from the directory name.
+If you don't set this, then a name will be generated from the directory name.

+If you set this, then you can run `cog push` without specifying the model name.

+If you specify an image name argument when pushing (like `cog push your-username/custom-model-name`), the argument will be used and the value of `image` in cog.yaml will be ignored.

 ## `predict`